We Interviewed 50 Companies That Switched EOR — Here's What They Learned

 What went better than expected

-The actual migration was faster than feared
+The migration was faster than feared

 Employees were largely indifferent